michaelgcord/m-note/README.md

 ## Getting Started

-Head over to the landing page to download the installer.
+Head over to the releases page to download the installer.
-- .exe (windows)
-- .dmg (mac)